 How do you come up with a ROM estimate?

-Erm… to come up with a ballpark figure, basically you guess.
+Erm… to come up with a ballpark figure, basically, you guess.

 This estimating technique is top-down, meaning you don’t need to know the exact details of what’s going to be done on the project.
-Just take the parts you do know and apply some professional judgement.
+Just take the parts you do know and apply some professional judgment.